What is Breakthrough Facilitation?

 - You are referred – Another earthquake support service or your claims specialist may refer you if they think we can be of help.

-2. MEET WITH US
+2. CHAT WITH US

 We write up notes based on our conversation which also form the agenda for the facilitated meeting with your insurer.
 You check they are accurate and make any changes you want to.
 If you want to go ahead with a facilitated meeting we ask you to sign a consent form so that we can send the notes off to the manager at your insurer who we think is best to help with your claim.